AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 1 - Secure Score

 **Scenario goal:** Discuss the identified Microsoft 365 Secure Score improvements and implement the corrective actions to meet the goals below:
 - Identify the first 10-15 improvement actions found in your company’s Microsoft 365 Secure score.
-The CIO knows not all improvement actions can be implemented over night.
-Implement at least 3 controls within this list
+- The CIO knows not all improvement actions can be implemented over night however he would like you to make a start.
+Implement at least three improvement actions
-- All accounts must have multi-factor authentication enabled
+- The improvement actions should have their status updated, such as 'Planned' when an implementation is not performed.

 ## Challenge 2 - Identity & Access Management